-This field specifies a list of organization names drawn from a normalized controlled vocabulary that corresponds to organizations mentioned in the article.
-These tags are hand-assigned by The New York Times Indexing Service.
+This field specifies a list of organization names drawn from a normalized controlled vocabulary that correspond to organizations mentioned in the article.
+These tags are hand-assigned by a team of library scientists working in the New York Times Indexing service.